gtewksbury/Microsoft-Bot-Framework-HOL/lab 5 - Dialogs/README.md

 4. Next select a restaurant from the provided options
 7. Click *Reserve*

-Notice this time, it should NOT have asked you to provide a date or number of people since you already gave it that information.
+Notice this time you should NOT have been asked to provide a date or number of people since you already provided that information in the initial request.

 ## Quick Recap
 Congratulations!
 At this point you should have a fairly nifty bot that walks user's through the entire reservation process.
 In doing so, we implemented the following: